aucontraire/holbertonschool-higher_level_programming/0x12-javascript-warm_up/README.md

 * 7-multi_c.js: script that prints x times “C is fun”
 * 8-square.js: script that prints a square
 * 9-add.js: script that prints the addition of 2 integers
+* 10-factorial.js: script that computes and prints a factorial